Spotswood only led once in Commanders’ Cup XVI against East Brunswick: when it counted.

 The Chargers had twice tied the score after trailing 2-0 and 4-2 against the Bears at “The Swamp” Wednesday afternoon, before coming back to win 6-5 in extra innings, in a game heard on Central Jersey Sports Radio.

 The teams went to extra innings tied at 4.
-East Brunswick went ahead 5-4 in the top of the seventh when Dustin McGinnis scored from third after a wild pitch by Spotswood reliever Tyler Lewandowski with the bases loaded.
+East Brunswick went ahead 5-4 in the top of the eighth when Dustin McGinnis scored from third after a wild pitch by Spotswood reliever Tyler Lewandowski with the bases loaded.

 But they say baseball is a game of redeeming features, and Lewandowski showed that old adage still holds water.